 Dickey outduels Harvey again to lead Braves past Mets 9-7

-Ender Inciarte drove in three runs with three hits, R.A.
-Dickey's floaters were more effective than Matt Harvey's fastballs for the second time in a week and the Atlanta Braves beat the New York Mets 9-7 on Tuesday night.
-New York's Jay Bruce drove in six runs with two homers, including a grand slam off Matt Wisler in the ninth.
+R.A.
+Dickey's floaters were more effective than Matt Harvey's fastballs for the second time in a week, Ender Inciarte drove in three runs with three hits and the Atlanta Braves beat the New York Mets 9-7 on Tuesday night.

 Add your comments below